pboutinaud/SHiVAi/README.md

 4. **Threshold**: Create a binarized brain_mask by putting all the values below the 'threshold' to 0

 5. **Crop**: adjust the real-world referential and crop image.
 With the pre brainmask prediction, the procedure uses the center of mass of the mask to center the bounding box.
-If no mask is supplied, and default is set to 'xyz' the procedure computes the ijk coordiantes of the affine referential coordinates origin.
+If no mask is supplied, and default is set to 'xyz' the procedure computes the ijk coordinates of the affine referential coordinates origin.
 If set to 'ijk', the middle of the image is used.

 6. **Final Brainmask**: Run predict to segment brainmask from cropping images with Tensorflow model.

 7. **Coregistration** : Register a FLAIR images on T1w images either through the full interface to the ANTs registration method.

-### Reporting

-Individual CSV file (path folder 'subject_{id}/prediction_metrics_{pvs/wmh}'):

-- Cluster Threshold
-- Cluster Filter
-- Number of voxels
-- Number of clusters
-- Mean clusters size
-- Median clusters size
-- Minimal clusters size
-- Maximal clusters size

-Individual HTML / PDF Report (path folder 'subject_{id}/summary_report'):

-- Summary of metrics clusters per subject
-- Histogram of voxel intensity during main normalization
-- Display of the cropping region on the conformed image
-- T1 on FLAIR isocontour slides
-- Overlay of final brainmask over cropped main images
-- Preprocessing workflow diagram

-General CSV file (path folder 'prediction_metrics_{pvs/wmh}_all'):

-- Sum of metrics clusters with one arrow per subjects.